Sports Coach Logo Sports Coach Training Principles Fitness Components

 In short, athlete ownership

-Or put another way, athlete ownership is a coach trip (pun intended) with the coach behind the wheel steering, the athlete determining the destination, and both deciding how they get there.
-The premise that athlete input/ownership and motivation are closely linked suggests a brief look at motivation and the impact of societal changes on coaching is in order.
+Or, put another way, athlete ownership is a coach trip (pun intended), with the coach behind the wheel steering, the athlete determining the destination, and both deciding how to get there.
+The premise that athlete input/ownership and motivation are closely linked suggests a brief look at motivation and the impact of societal changes on coaching.

 Motivation – pre-determined or self-determined?

-A hundred years ago leading psychologists advocated that our instincts shaped behaviour.
+A hundred years ago, leading psychologists advocated that our instincts shaped behaviour.
 For instance, Sigmund Freud argued that subconscious instincts of sex and aggression drove motivation; C.L.
 Hull's drive theory stated motivation was the function of needs such as hunger, fatigue, etc., and B.F.
-Skinner's stimulus-response psychology advocated that external factors determined behaviour.
-While these and other theories of the early last century were many and varied the prevailing belief was motivation was not up to the individual.
+Skinner's stimulus-response psychology advocated that external factors determine behaviour.
+While these and other theories of the early last century varied, the prevailing belief was that motivation was not up to the individual.
 Still, it was controlled by genetics or environment (Elliot, 2005).
-By the middle of the 20th century, the idea that motivation is pre-determined was being replaced by the concept that we have free will.
+By the middle of the 20th century, the idea that motivation is pre-determined was replaced by the concept that we have free will.

-Regardless of the influences bombarding us, we can choose our actions, interpretations, focus, and attitude.
-Enter cognitive sports psychology, the current trend to examine performance based on conscious, controllable thoughts.
+We can choose our actions, interpretations, focus, and attitude regardless of the influences.
+In cognitive sports psychology, the current trend is to examine performance based on conscious, controllable thoughts.
 According to cognitive psychologists, motivation is a decision; it's up to the athletes.
 (Elliot, 2005)

 Social changes were a catalyst for differences in coaching philosophies.
-However, this must be looked at in association with the rise in cognitive psychology theories and the work of several behavioural scientists and researchers who argued that athlete empowerment is linked to performance.
-Prominent among these were Deci and Ryan with their self-determination theory (SDT).
+However, this must be considered in association with the rise in cognitive psychology theories and the work of several behavioural scientists and researchers who argued that athlete empowerment is linked to performance.
+Prominent among these were Deci and Ryan, with their self-determination theory (SDT).

 Social Changes and the transfer of power

-Changes in western society over the past four or five decades have been significant with possibly the most rapid changes coming in the late 1950s and 1960s.
-Back then, the major socialising agencies – family, educational, legal, religious, and political institutions, etc. – were hierarchal and based on a strong authoritative foundation (Lombardo, 1999).
-Coaches and coaching reflected the norms of the time, as did the next generation of coaches who invariably based their behaviour and philosophy on the way they were taught: questioning and challenging authority was not part of their coaching practice.
+Changes in Western society over the past four or five decades have been significant, possibly the most rapid changes in the late 1950s and 1960s.
+Back then, the major socialising agencies – family, educational, legal, religious, and political institutions – were hierarchal and based on a strong authoritative foundation (Lombardo, 1999).
+Coaches and coaching reflected the norms of the time, as did the next generation of coaches who invariably based their behaviour and philosophy on how they were taught: questioning and challenging authority was not part of their coaching practice.

 However, the athletes/teams they were coaching lived by different rules.
 Athletes who grew up in the 1970s and 80s had freedom undreamed of by their parents, made major decisions for themselves, accepted responsibility for their actions, and expected leaders (coaches) to justify and prove themselves.

-Many authorities including Lombardo (1999) and Martens (2004) who talk about command style coaching being less effective with today's athletes argue coach behaviour has resisted societal changes and is out of step with 21st-century expectations.
-Perhaps in the current climate of professional sport (big money, ratings-driven TV, more sports professional) with its coaching to win (coach centred or professional models) overriding coaching for personal development (athlete-centred or humanistic models), a case can be made for some areas of coaching still being as prescriptive as ever.
-But generally, it is acknowledged that coaching attitudes have changed.
-However, societal changes did not drive changes in coaching attitudes but certainly influenced them and at the very least and allowed them to happen.
+Lombardo (1999) and Martens (2004), who talk about command-style coaching being less effective with today's athletes, argue that coach behaviour has resisted societal changes and is out of step with 21st-century expectations.
+Perhaps in the current climate of professional sport (big money, ratings-driven TV, more sports professional) with its coaching to win (coach-centred or professional models) overriding coaching for personal development (athlete-centred or humanistic models), a case can be made for some areas of coaching still being as prescriptive as ever.
+However, generally, it is acknowledged that coaching attitudes have changed.
+However, societal changes did not drive changes in coaching attitudes but certainly influenced them and, at the very least, allowed them to happen.

 Power to the athlete

 Coaching is an interaction of power.
-Paul Potrac (Jones, Armour, Potrac (2004) argues that power is central to the coaching process - power is a feature of social interaction and social interaction lies at the heart of the coaching process.; Traditional coaching models (terms include prescriptive, command, autocratic, fear-based) had the power predominantly with the coach.
-But power was not coach-owned.
-Athletes, even with the most prescriptive coach, always had the power to opt out.
-What we have seen over the past two generations is a shift in power from coach-dominated to power-sharing.
-This has necessitated an attitudinal shift from power to leadership, from directing to cooperating, from a dictatorship to a collective.
-Martens (2004) sums it up well: "Leadership is the wise use of power, and power is gained through active leadership."
+Paul Potrac (Jones, Armour, Potrac (2004) argues that power is central to the coaching process - power is a feature of social interaction, and social interaction lies at the heart of the coaching process.; Traditional coaching models (terms include prescriptive, command, autocratic, and fear-based) had the power predominantly with the coach.
+However, power was not coach-owned.
+Athletes, even with the most prescriptive coach, always had the power to opt-out.
+Over the past two generations, we have seen a shift in power from coach-dominated to power-sharing.
+It has necessitated an attitudinal shift from power to leadership, from directing to cooperating, from a dictatorship to a collective.
+Martens (2004) sums it up nicely: "Leadership is the wise use of power, and power is gained through active leadership."

 Psychological – the rise of athlete-centred philosophies

-The shift from coach power to athlete power would not have been possible without the changes in society and the development of new motivational theories referred to above.
-There is no firm evidence to indicate who originated the movement away from coach centred to athlete-centred coaching but Rod Thorpe and David Bunker (1982, 1989), Bennett Lombardo (1987, 1999) with his humanistic model of coaching, Rainer Martens who talked about "athletes first, winning second", (1981, 2004) and John Lyle (1986, 1999) have all been highly influential with possibly the work of Lynn Kidman (2001, 2005) having the greatest impact in recent years.
+The shift from coach power to athlete power would not have been possible without the changes in society and the development of new motivational theories mentioned above.
+There is no firm evidence to indicate who originated the movement away from coach-centred to athlete-centred coaching, but Rod Thorpe and David Bunker (1982, 1989), Bennett Lombardo (1987, 1999) with his humanistic model of coaching, Rainer Martens, who talked about "athletes first, winning second", (1981, 2004).
+John Lyle (1986, 1999) has all been highly influential, with the work of Lynn Kidman (2001, 2005) having the most significant impact in recent years.

 Which Truth?

-Cassidy, Jones, Potrac (2004) in discussing coaching ethics, point out that "our view of the truth is only one such version where many exist.
-Butler (1996) reinforces this with the observation that athletes and coaches view performances differently.
-And athletes will see events from within, the coach from the outside.
-This, Butler claims, surfaces in training, with coaches and athletes viewing training needs differently.
-This also applies to coaches and athletes viewing motivations, perceptions, and attitudes differently.
+Cassidy, Jones, and Potrac (2004) discuss coaching ethics by pointing out that "our view of the truth is only one such version where many exist."
+Butler (1996) reinforces this by observing that athletes and coaches view performances differently.
+Athletes will see events from within and the coach from the outside.
+Butler claims this surfaces in training, with coaches and athletes viewing training needs differently.
+It also applies to coaches and athletes viewing motivations, perceptions, and attitudes differently.

-For athlete input to be effective, the coach needs the athletes' versions of the truth, and that could mean as many truths as there are athletes.
-Hence the need for the coach to know the athletes.
-Arthur Lydiard put it far more succinctly: "if you are going to coach someone, you have to understand them – you have to be a mentor and an advisor as well as a coach."
+For athlete input to be effective, the coach needs the athletes' versions of the truth, which could mean as many truths as there are athletes.
+Hence, there is a need for the coach to know the athletes.
+Arthur Lydiard put it far more succinctly: "If you are going to coach someone, you have to understand them – you have to be a mentor and an advisor as well as a coach."
 You must know their goals, their priorities, their feelings.
-This includes understanding what drives them – are their motivations primarily intrinsic or extrinsic?
+It includes understanding what drives them – are their motivations primarily intrinsic or extrinsic?
 Knowing the athletes may also mean knowing the parents.
-In many instances athlete input means parent input.
+In many instances, athlete input means parent input.

 Why Athlete Input